🇮🇹

 04

-Scooped fruit sorbetto at a gelateria is almost always vegan and on every menu in the country.
-Safer than gelato at counters without displayed allergen info.
-Note: packaged sorbetto from supermarkets can contain milk solids or gelatine — always check the label.
-For coffee, ask for oat or soy milk: availability is fast in cities, slower in small towns.
+Scooped fruit sorbetto is generally vegan and on every gelateria menu in the country.
+A safer choice than gelato at counters without displayed allergen information.
+Note: packaged sorbetto from supermarkets may contain milk solids or gelatin as stabilisers; always read the label.
+For coffee, ask for latte di soia or latte di avena.
+Availability is growing fast in cities and tourist towns.

 Know Before You Go